jondayton/eslint-plugin-vestorly/docs/rules/class-documentation.md

-# Method or property does not have correct documentation (yuidoc-documentation)
+# Class does not have correct documentation (class-documentation)

 Please describe the origin of the rule here.